PTNUSASATUINTIARTHA-DOKU/DOKUShopify/README.md

 ### DOKU INSTALLMENT ###

-For installation DOKU INSTALLMENT module payment, installation require authorization, please follow step by step as follow :
+For installation DOKU INSTALLMENT module payment, installation require authorization, please follow step by step :

 1. Copy and paste the url below to your browser